Connect with us

 Advertisement

 Can you fail?
-Sure.
-You will more often than not.
+Sure you can fail.
+In fact, you will fail as often as not.
 Everyone fails — until they succeed.

 You are an n of one.
 The only failed experiment is the one you never run.